openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

 getParamByName(name: string): Array<unknown\>

-Obtains the parameter information of all the navigation destination pages that match the value of **name**.
+Obtains the parameter information of all the navigation destination pages that match **name**.

+**Atomic service API**: This API can be used in atomic services since API version 11.

 **Parameters**